 Having positive conversations with someone back home can be very uplifting.
 It can help them trade their negative thoughts with positive ones.
 Instead of dwelling on what may be going wrong, talk about steps that can be taken to turn the situation around.

-By familiarizing themselves with their new surroundings, they'll feel more at ease with it.
-Kind of like exposure therapy.
+What helps with homesickness?
+By familiarizing themselves with their new surroundings, they'll feel more at ease with it — kind of like exposure therapy.

 Being somewhere new means there are lots of new things to experience.
 Maybe that person is not seizing the moment.
 Motivate them to pick up a new hobby or plan an exciting day trip.
 It's hard to feel homesick when the mind is busy having fun.